Genesis of a Libel: How Mark Mitchell Turned a Rehash into a Nightmare

 I'm fascinated on several levels with the libel suit that was brought against Overstock.com CEO Patrick Byrne last week by Ali Nazerali, a Vancouver stock promoter.
 This could easily be a crushing blow for both Byrne and his libel factory, the Deep Capture website that he created in 2007 to spin conspiracy theories and stalk his critics.
 But that's just one reason I'm fascinated.

-It's also an example of what happens when you combine conspiracy-theory paranoia--as practiced by Byrne's employee Mark Mitchell, a disgraced former Columbia Journalism Review columnist--with warmed-over investigative reporting by real journalists.
+It's also an example of what happens when you combine conspiracy-theory paranoia--as practiced by Byrne's employee Mark Mitchell, a disgraced former Columbia Journalism Review columnist--with embellishments on investigative reporting by real journalists.

 Mitchell dragged in Nazerali as part of his preexisting agenda, which was to prove that there is a kind of comic-book global conspiracy that resulted in Al Qaeda joining forces with the Mafia to sabotage the world markets in 2008.
 That's part of Byrne's quasi-libertarian ideological conviction that Wall Street banks aren't to blame for the financial crisis (except to the extent that they criticize him).